fasiha/curtiz/README.md

 ```
 You are asking `git` to clone this repository from GitHub to your computer, then `cd` to enter the newly-cloned directory, then `npm` (Node.js Package Manager that was installed alongside Node.js) to `install` dependencies and compile (`build`) my TypeScript source code to JavaScript (which Node.js can run).

-If you want automatic reading generation and automatic conjugations/particles detection, you need to install MeCab, UniDic, and J.DepP.
-Please feel free to write to me if the following sketch is insufficient.
-On macOS, I install the first two via `brew install mecab mecab-unidic` with the always-superb [Homebrew](https://brew.sh/).
+If you want automatic reading generation and automatic conjugations/particles detection, you need to install MeCab, UniDic, and J.DepP. **N.B.
+You can use Curtiz quite well without these tools.** Please feel free to [write](https://fasiha.github.io/#contact) to me or [open an issue](https://github.com/fasiha/curtiz/issues) if the following sketch is insufficient.

+(1) and (2): On macOS, I install the first two via `brew install mecab mecab-unidic` with the always-superb [Homebrew](https://brew.sh/).

-[J.DepP](http://www.tkl.iis.u-tokyo.ac.jp/~ynaga/jdepp/#dl) has to be compiled and installed manually, so here's how I do it on macOS or a Unix system:
+Finally, (3): [J.DepP](http://www.tkl.iis.u-tokyo.ac.jp/~ynaga/jdepp/#dl) has to be compiled and installed manually.
+On macOS or Unix:
 ```
 $ curl -O http://www.tkl.iis.u-tokyo.ac.jp/~ynaga/jdepp/jdepp-latest.tar.gz
 $ tar zf jdepp-latest.tar.gz
+$ cd jdepp-YYYY-MM-DD---UPDATE-THIS
 $ ./configure --with-mecab-dict=UNI
 $ make model
 $ make install
 ```
-(You might need a `sudo` for `make install`?)
+(`curl` just downloads the file; make sure you change the directory name; your system may need `sudo make install` on the last line.)
 This will download corpora from the internet and build the J.DepP source code. **N.B.
 This installation needs Python 2.** (I use the wonderful [pyenv](https://github.com/pyenv/pyenv#readme) to track my Pythons so it was trivial to set up the J.DepP directory to use Python 2.)

-I am also preparing a Docker container with these dependencies.
-(I'm also preparing Emscripten versions of these C++ applications so they can be `npm install`ed.)
+I am also preparing a Docker container with these dependencies, as well as Emscripten versions of these C++ applications so they can be `npm install`ed.

+And as mentioned, feel free to [write](https://fasiha.github.io/#contact) to me or [open an issue](https://github.com/fasiha/curtiz/issues) for help with any of the above.

 ## Usage
 This [`README.md`](README.md) that you're currently reading is a Curtiz-friendly Markdown file that you can use immediately.
 Try running the following: